I want to share with you some minimalist podcast recommendations that I have really enjoyed.

 I appreciate how quick and to the point this podcast is, while still providing actionable tips that are easy to implement.

-Try These 2 minimalist podcast episodes from Organize Your Life Podcast with Clutter Coach:
+Try these two minimalist podcast episodes from Organize Your Life Podcast with Clutter Coach Claire:

 Here’s another minimalist podcast with super short episodes (in keeping with the minimalist mindset!)